sahilofficial671/laravel-v3/readme.txt

 /* Laravel - V2 */

 All from V1
-1. User Email Verification Implemented
+1. User Email Verification Implemented.